 Family Education Group and Multiple Family Group:

 The Family Education Group is for family / whanau / significant others.
-It is a three-week education group, on Wednesday nights at 7pm.
+It is a four-week education group, on Tuesday nights at 7pm fortnightly.

 - The Therapeutic Community and Higher Ground.